aida-ugent/SkillGPT/README.md

 4. Process via API requests.
 See examples in `api_request.ipynb`.

 5. (Optional) initalize Redis vector DB.
 See example in the last cell "Initialize ESCO embeddings" in `api_request.ipynb`.

+## Access to the embedding files
+Please fill in the form https://forms.gle/vKXKxCegWjzni1aM7 .